hollowaytape/kuro-no-ken/notes.md

 A.FA1 is at 0x2c00, estends until 0x108ddf
 Weird stuff from 0x108de0 onwards
 System text starting around 0x109a50
+* Probably not useful, since this will have a lot of DOS stuff in it

 # A.FA1 again